ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 <a href="https://youtu.be/06T-h-jPVx8?si=pTWAlmcYyk9fHa38"> <img src="https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/blob/main/android.webp"/> </a>
 </p>

+# What's New (as of May 28 2024)
+1. Fix for scoped storage permission issue.
+Apps can now write to data / obb folder.
+[FIFA 14 now works because of this!](https://youtu.be/_10oQK-ionY?si=bfIBvHPv_spyLPCy)
 # What's New (as of May 05 2024)
 1. Minor fix - make minigbm_gbm_mesa as default.
 This should make [Roblox performance better.](https://youtu.be/-czisFuKoTM?si=8EPXyzasi3no70Tl)
 2. Waydroid Toolbox - added option to toggle between gbm or minigbm_gbm_mesa.